Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

 This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Certificate Samples running on Linux.

+Samples are designed to highlight the function calls required to connect with the Azure IoT Hub.
+These calls illustrate the happy path of the [mqtt state machine](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot/mqtt_state_machine.md).
+As a result, **these samples are NOT designed to be used as production-level code**.
+Production code needs to incorporate other elements, such as connection retries and more extensive error-handling, which these samples do not include.
+These samples also utilize OpenSSL, which is **NOT recommended to use in production-level code on Windows or macOS**.

+For Linux, the examples are tailored to Debian/Ubuntu environments.
+While Linux devices are not likely to be considered constrained, these samples enable one to test the Azure SDK for Embedded C libraries, even without a real device.

 ### WARNING: Samples are generic and should not be used in any production-level code.

 ### Prerequisites